Integrable measure equivalence and rigidity of hyperbolic lattices: Abstract

 \section{Abstract}

 We study rigidity properties of lattices in $\isom(\Hsp^n)\simeq \rmSO_{n,1}(\bbR)$, $n\ge 3$, and of surface groups in $\isom(\Hsp^2)\simeq \rmSL_{2}(\bbR)$ in the context of \emph{integrable measure equivalence}.
 The results for lattices in $\isom(\Hsp^n)$, $n\ge 3$, are generalizations of Mostow rigidity; they include a \emph{cocycle} version of strong rigidity and an integrable measure equivalence classification.
-For surface groups integrable measure equivalence rigidity is obtained via a cocycle version of the Milnor-Wood inequality.
-The integrability condition appears in certain (co)homological tools pertaining to bounded cohomology.
-Some of these homological tools are developed in a companion paper~\cite{sobolev}.
+Despite the lack of Mostow rigidity for $n=2$ we show that cocompact lattices in $\isom(\Hsp^2)$ allow a similar integrable measure equivalence classification.

 \enlargethispage{\baselineskip}